-NEW INDIVIDUAL QSPs ENROLLED IN QUARTER 1 - 4 OF 2024 TOTAL ENROLLED INDIVIDUAL QSPs IN QUARTER 4 OF 2024
+NEW INDIVIDUAL QSPs ENROLLED IN QUARTER 1 OF 2025 TOTAL ENROLLED INDIVIDUAL QSPs IN QUARTER 1 OF 2025

-ANNUAL COMPARISON DATA 2023 - 280 2022 - 441
+ANNUAL COMPARISON DATA 2024 - 334 2023 - 280 2022 - 441

-Access to an adequate supply of available qualified service providers (QSPs) is critical to serving people in the home.
-At a minimum it takes at least one person to provide care for every unduplicated individual served under HCBS.
+Access to an adequate supply of available Qualified Service Providers (QSPs) is critical to serving people in the home.
+At a minimum it takes at least one (1) person to provide care for every unduplicated individual served under HCBS.
 TPMs who require 24-hour support to reside in the community may require at least five (5) people to ensure their care needs are met every day of the year.

-In 2024, the State implemented various recruitment and retention strategies to encourage individuals and agencies to enroll to be a QSP.
-The number of new individual QSPs enrolled increased by 19.3% over 2023.
-Strategies included, improving the systems that are used by providers to meet enrollment, documentation, and claims submission requirements.
+Various recruitment and retention strategies have effectively encouraged individuals and agencies to enroll as QSPs.
+The number of new individual QSP enrollments increased by 19% from 2023 - 2024.
+The State continues to see growth in provider participation.
+Recruitment strategies include enhancing systems that support providers in meeting enrollment, documentation, and claims submission requirements.

-HCBS AGENCY QUALIFIED SERVICE PROVIDERS (QSP) 45 NEW AGENCY QSPS ENROLLED IN QUARTER 1 - 4 OF 2024 ANNUAL COMPARISON DATA 2023 - 34 2022 - 11
+HCBS AGENCY QUALIFIED SERVICE PROVIDERS (QSP)

+NEW AGENCY QSPs ENROLLED IN QUARTER 1 OF 2025 TOTAL ENROLLED AGENCY QSPs IN QUARTER 1 OF 2025

+ANNUAL COMPARISON DATA

+Dakota Be Legendary.

-There are currently 210 QSP agencies enrolled to provide various types of care across the State.
+There are currently 213 QSP agencies enrolled to provide various types of care across the State.
 This is the largest number of QSP agencies that have ever been enrolled since the inception of HCBS for older adults and adults with physical disability.
 The State awarded incentive grants to entities willing to start or expand a QSP agency that has helped increase the number of available providers.